 - Participate in supervised inpatient and outpatient neuropsychological and psychological service delivery to a wide range of patient populations.

-- An organized sequence of educational experiences, including seminars and colloquia on clinical neuropsychology, clinical research, and professional development.
+- Participate in an organized sequence of educational experiences, including seminars, colloquia and workshops on clinical research, the theoretical and practical applications of clinical neuropsychology and neuropsychiatry, and professional development and ethics.

-- Active participation by fellows in ongoing clinical research.
-Instruction occurs through conferences, seminars, individual and group supervision, and day-to-day collaboration with faculty and other staff members.
+- Participate in ongoing clinical research.
+Instruction occurs through conferences, seminars, individual and group supervision, and collaboration with faculty and other staff members.

-The fellowship provides continuous evaluation and feedback.
-Periodic meetings with the individual's supervisors and the program director offer more structured, mutual evaluation and opportunities to discuss professional development issues.
+- Participate in continuous evaluation and feedback.
+Periodic meetings with the individual's supervisors and the training director offer more structured, mutual evaluation and opportunities to discuss professional development issues.